-Sells tickets to cultural attractions, events, concerts, community events, and Six Flags over Georgia, as well as KAT (Knoxville Area Transit) bus passes.
-Note: Clarence Brown Theatre handles tickets for UT Theatre productions, and Tennessee Athletics handles tickets for games and athletic events.
+Sells tickets to cultural attractions, events, concerts, community events, as well as KAT (Knoxville Area Transit) bus passes.
+Note: Big Orange Tix is the provider of Tennessee Athletic games and tickets.

 Provides a centralized source for assistance with financial aid and scholarships.

 Provides complete evaluation and treatment services for speech, language, and hearing problems while providing clinical education to graduate and undergraduate students.

 Provides a home away from home for more than 8,000 students, with resources for helping residents experience their best life on campus and meet their personal and academic goals.
 Manages housing contracts and regulations.

 Streamlines the most common admissions, enrollment, registration, financial aid, and payment services at one location, providing knowledgeable, friendly, and convenient service on the ground floor of Hodges Library, by phone at 865-974-1111, by e-mail at firstname.lastname@example.org, and through a variety of online services.

 Manages parking for Knoxville campus including; garages, surface lots, permits (required), bike registration, special event parking, citation, citation appeals, and associated penalties.
 Also manages FREE T Bus Transit system including accessible and late-night service.